 What was it like working with your brother?

 Mzwandile: It can be very challenging, as you have to manage your business while at the same time taking into consideration the family element.
 That can be quite challenging, especially when there are serious points of disagreement.

 Ziggy: In terms of trust and integrity you constantly know that blood is thicker than water.
 We have our interests at heart and if I am not there, I know Mzwandile is there.
 I know someone else can’t manage my business the same way my brother does.

 Did family issues ever interfere with your business partnership?

 Mzwandile: Family issues have never come into our business affairs and we never allowed them to interfere with our businesses.

 Ziggy: No it doesn’t.
-There is a time where we felt that our management styles were different, so we had to split.
+There was a time when we felt that our management styles were different, so we had to split.
 It slightly created some differences in our relationship but we are fine now.

 Did you have any formal business training before going into business?

-Mzwandile: Prior to starting the businesses, I’d say none.
-However, three years into business, we both enrolled for the Wits Management Advanced Programme course.
-That really helped and I’m afraid to say it’s not enough, I’m seriously considering enrolling for a Masters in Business Administration.
+Mzwandile: Before starting the businesses, I’d say none.
+However, three years into the business, we both enrolled on the Wits Management Advanced Programme course.
+That helped and I’m afraid to say it’s not enough, I’m seriously considering enrolling for a Masters in Business Administration.

 What makes your business unique from other restaurants?